sevenlabs-hq/carbon/README.md

 Decoders implementations allow the pipeline to input raw account or instruction data and to receive deserialized account or instruction data.
 They are the backbone of indexing with Carbon.

-Carbon provides a CLI tool to generate decoders based on IDL files.
+Carbon provides a CLI tool to generate decoders based on IDL files (Anchor, Codama) or from a provided program address with a network specified to fetch an on-chain PDA IDL.
 This can significantly speed up the process of creating custom decoders for your Solana programs.

 #### CLI Installation